Find out which types of insurance in Spain is mandatory, and what extra coverage you need to protect your lifestyle and family while living in Spain.

 Which insurance in Spain is legally required?

-Spanish law requires a minimum level of car insurance, called seguro a terceros.
+Local law requires a minimum level of car insurance in Spain, called seguro a terceros.
 This covers damage to third parties, fire and theft.
 If you want comprehensive insurance, you should opt for seguro a todo riesgo, which will cover damage to your car, the other car and other matters arising.